The 20 Best Alternating Hemiplegia of Childhood Doctors Near Me in Oregon, US

 English

-Rachna Mamidi is a Neonatologist and a Pediatrics provider in Portland, Oregon.
+Rachna Mamidi is a Pediatrics provider practicing medicine in Portland, Oregon.
 Dr. Mamidi is rated as an Experienced provider by MediFind in the treatment of Alternating Hemiplegia of Childhood.
-Her top areas of expertise are Infant Respiratory Distress Syndrome, Premature Infant, Cerebral Hypoxia, and Alternating Hemiplegia of Childhood.
-Dr. Mamidi is currently accepting new patients.
+She is also highly rated in 1 other condition, according to our data.
+Her clinical expertise encompasses Premature Infant, Infant Respiratory Distress Syndrome, Cerebral Hypoxia, and Alternating Hemiplegia of Childhood.

 Experienced in Alternating Hemiplegia of Childhood